nicole9925/facial-analysis-webapp/README.md

 ## Usage

-note: Make sure you have Python version less than 3.9
+note: Make sure you have Python 3.7

 Optional but recommended:
 1. Create a virtual environment with the command: `conda create -n virtual_env_name python=3.7` or `virtualenv -p python3 virtual_env_name`